bnjmnsbl/berlinOS-demo/guides/data-pipeline.md

 ### 1. Getting the data

-Much of the data is still recieved by mail in the form of database dumps as tabular or spatial file.
+Much of the data is still received by mail in the form of database dumps as tabular or spatial file.
 That creates a dependancy of the availability of person on the sending and recieving end regarding adding new data to the pipeline.

 To solve this an make automation possible, clients are asked to: